« back to lab.rolisoft.net RS TV Show Tracker

 Adding a custom interpreter

 This is possible by subclassing the ScriptingPlugin class.
 The newly derived class will register a new file extension, for example .js, and when the software finds a file named like anything.Plugin.js it'll call the LoadScript(file) method of your class.
 This method will return a list of exposed types in the form of ExternalType objects.
-When the software is ready to use your plugin, it'll call the CreateInstance<pluginType>(exposedType) method.
+When the software is ready to use your plugin, it'll call the CreateInstance(exposedType) method.

 For more informations on how to do this, read source of the base type, ScriptingPlugin.cs, and the source of a working implementation, IronPython.cs.